-Please refer to the VCOMP registers of the Apollo4 Blue SoC register set.
+Please refer to the VCOMP registers of the Apollo4 Blue Lite SoC register set.
 The register set is delivered as part of the AmbiqSuite SDK.

-28. Voltage Regulator Module
+24. Voltage Regulator Module

-Figure 58.
+Figure 48.
 Block Diagram for Voltage Supplies and Regulation on Apollo4 Family

 The Voltage Regulator Module down-converts and regulates the supply voltage, VDD, with extremely high efficiency.
-A pair of Buck Converters enable down-conversion from the power supply input (e.g., a battery or external regulator) at efficiency of > 80%.
-With ultra-low quiescent current, the Buck Converters areoptimized for low power environments.
-There are also integrated low dropout linear regulators (LDOs) which are used in very low power modes and can also be utilized to provide a lower cost system solution by eliminating the need for the external inductors required in buck mode.
-The VDDC and VDDF capacitors are still required for the internal LDOs.
+A Buck Converter enables down-conversion from the power supply input (e.g., a battery or external regulator) at efficiency of > 80%.
+With ultra-low quiescent current, the Buck Converter is optimized for low power environments.
+There is also an integrated low dropout linear regulator (LDO) which is used in very low power modes and can also be utilized to provide a lower cost system solution by eliminating the need for the external inductor required in buck mode.
+The VDDC and VDDF capacitors are still required for the internal LDO.

-The Buck Converters and LDOs of the Voltage Regulator Module are tightly coupled to the various low power modes in the Apollo4 Blue SoC.
-When the device enters deep sleep mode, the Buck Converters switches into a low power mode to provide very high efficiency at low quiescent current.
+The Buck Converter and LDO of the Voltage Regulator Module are tightly coupled to the various low power modes in the Apollo4 Blue Lite SoC.
+When the device enters deep sleep mode, the Buck Converter switches into a low power mode to provide very high efficiency at low quiescent current.

-28.2 SIMO Buck
+24.2 SIMO Buck